kubeflow/website/content/docs/pipelines/install-sdk.md

     export PATH=<YOUR_MINICONDA_PATH>/bin:$PATH
     ```

-1. Create a clean Python 3 environment:
+1. Create a clean Python 3 environment with a name of your choosing.
+This
+  example uses Python 3.7 and an environment name of `mlpipeline`.:

     ```bash
     conda create --name mlpipeline python=3.7